jkingportfolio/CI_PP2_Connect4/README.md

 The main game area is situated in the middle of the main page and is where the user will interact with the site to play the game

-- Covered in user story: None yet, create user story to reflect
+- Covered in user story: 11

 ![Main game area](docs/features/feature-main-game-area.png)